Why you need income protection insurance

 - To claim on a critical illness policy you need to meet the definition of one of the illnesses covered.
 It’s easier to claim on an income protection policy because you simply have to be unable to work and signed off by a medical professional, and that can be because of any illness or injury.

-We’re here to help.
-Call us on 0800 316 7253 or request a callback from a friendly LifeSearcher who’ll understand what’s going on with you and talk you through your best options to protect the life you love.
+Unlike life insurance, which is designed to help protect families financially in the event of losing a loved one, income protection insurance is designed for everyone.
+That’s because most of us earn a regular income and would struggle financially to cover our outgoings if we were unable to work.
+Income protection insurance means that even if your health changes, nothing else has to.request a callback from a friendly LifeSearcher who’ll understand what’s going on with you and talk you through your best options to protect the life you love.
 We’re here to answer any questions you have - so look forward to chatting with you soon.